-Poker Basics: How Casinos Make Money on Poker
+Poker Basics: How Casinos Make Money On Poker

-It is no secret that casinos are in the business of making money.
-Every single game, be it roulette, blackjack, baccarat, or slots has an in-built advantage for the casino that is commonly referred to as the house edge.
+From roulette to slots, every single game has an in-built advantage for the casino that is commonly referred to as the house edge.

 But poker is different.

 You play against other players and win money from them, or they win money from you – but not from the casino.

 The casino has no vested interest in who wins or loses, and the dealer is only there to deal the cards and keep track of the game.

 That word is RAKE, and we’re not talking about a garden tool used to pick up leaves that have been piling up in front of your house.

 In poker, “rake” is a percentage of money that a casino keeps from almost every cash game pot or tournament entry fee, a bit like a tax.

 You won’t just find out how casinos make money from poker but also how rake can influence your bottom line as a poker player.

 In a cash game, whether it is No-Limit Hold’em, PLO, or any other form of poker out there, the rake is taken out of a great majority of pots before they are handed over to the winner.

-Both of these extremes are quite rare and, in most games, you’ll be paying rake of 3% to 5%.
+Both of these extremes are quite rare as in most games you’ll be paying rake of 3-5%.